 Skip to content

-Our 2024 North Texas BPI is a 4 day program offering continuing education in the areas of: Building Code (IBC), Residential Code (IRC), Plumbing Code, Mechanical Code, Electrical Code, Energy Code, Certified Building Official (CBO) Prep, Code Enforcement, Permit Technician, Texas Accessibility and various Special Topics.
+Our 2025 North Texas BPI is a 4 day program offering continuing education in the areas of: Building Code (IBC), Residential Code (IRC), Fire Code (IFC), Plan Review, Plumbing Code, Mechanical Code, Electrical Code, Energy Code, Certified Building Official (CBO) Prep, Code Enforcement, Permit Technician, Texas Accessibility, Management Skills, and various Special Topics.

 TWO COURSE FORMATS